jankotek/mapdb-longbtreemap/README.md

 This library offers BTreeMap which uses primitive `long` as key.
 It brings less memory overhead, better memory locality and better performance.

-TO use it with maven:
+To use it with maven:
 ```xml

     <repositories>